CodeoNordic/just-another-calendar/documentation/script-names.md

         "dateSelected": "[TRG] = Date Select", // When a date is selected in the side-menu

-        "eventChanged": "[TRG] = EVNT Change", // When an event changes, E.G dragged to another time range "eventFilterChanged": "[TRG] = Filter Change" // When an event filter is clicked }
+        "eventChanged": "[TRG] = EVNT Change", // When an event changes, E.G dragged to another time range "eventFilterChanged": "[TRG] = Filter Change", // When an event filter is clicked

+        "poll": "[TRG] = Poll Changes"
+    }
 }
 ```